TKleanthousT/stanley_cbp/docs/architecture.md

-# Architecture & data layout
+# Architecture & Data Layout

-This page describes how the Stanley package is organized and where it expects to find and write data on disk.
-The goal is to make it easy to understand what lives where and how the pieces talk to each other.
+This page describes how the Stanley package is organized and where it reads and writes data on disk.
+The goal is a clean, predictable architecture that works identically in:

+- local **Jupyter notebook runs**
+- **cluster SLURM runs**

+Stanley always operates inside a single *base directory*, and all user-generated output lives underneath it.

 ---

-## Top level layout
+## Top-Level Layout of the Repository

-At the top level of the repository you will see:
+At the top level you will see:

 - `stanley_cbp/`
-  The Python package that implements the pipeline.
+  The Python package containing all core functionality.

 - `Tutorials/`
-  Example notebooks that show how to run Stanley on real systems and on simple demonstration cases.
+  Example notebooks showing full detrending, search, and analysis workflows.

 - `docs/`
-  User documentation (`index.md`, `installation.md`, `architecture.md`,
+  Documentation (`index.md`, `installation.md`, `architecture.md`, `tutorials.md`).
-  and `tutorials.md`).

 - `pyproject.toml`
   Build and packaging configuration.

 - `README.md`, `LICENSE.txt`, `Contributing.md`
-  Front-page description, license, and contribution guidelines.
+  Front-page documentation, license, and contribution guidelines.

-Other files such as `bump_version.py`, `.gitignore`, `dist/`, and `stanley_cbp.egg-info/` are support files created during development and packaging.
+Other support files such as `.gitignore`, `dist/`, and `stanley_cbp.egg-info/` are generated during development and packaging.

 ---

-## Inside the `stanley_cbp` package
+## Inside the `stanley_cbp` Package

-The `stanley_cbp/` package is split into logical pieces.
-File names and exact boundaries may change over time, but the roles are:
+The package is organized into functional modules:

+### Configuration & Path Helpers

+Helpers that determine the runtime **base directory** and build paths to the standard
+subfolders:

+- `LightCurves/`
+- `PlanetSearchOutput/`
+- `UserGeneratedData/`
-- **Configuration and paths**
+- `DiagnosticReports/`
-  Small helpers that locate the project base directory and standard subfolders (light curves, databases, search output, and so on).
-  Notebooks and scripts call these helpers instead of hard-coding paths.

-- **Input / output utilities**
+All user-generated data is written *outside* the installed package.

+### I/O Utilities

-  Functions to read and write light curves, catalogs, and summary tables.
+Load mission data, read/write light curves, and save intermediate products or tables.
-  These routines handle:
-  - Loading mission data (for example TESS light curves)
-  - Reading and writing intermediate products
-  - Writing human-readable search summaries

-- **Detrending**
-  Routines that clean the raw light curves and remove binary variability.
-  This stage produces detrended light curves that are ready for planet searches.
+### Detrending

+Removes binary modulation and trends.
+Outputs are written under:

-- **Planet search**
+- `LightCurves/Processed/<DetrendingName>/`

-  The core search engine that scans detrended light curves for circumbinary planet signals.
-This includes:
+### Planet Search

+Implements the circumbinary planet search:

-  - Setting up the grid of trial planet parameters
+- grid construction
-  - Running the search over all sectors
+- multi-sector search
-  - Computing signal detection statistics
+- SDE map generation
+- candidate transit lists

+Outputs are written under:

-- **Analysis and vetting**
+- `PlanetSearchOutput/<SearchName>/`

-  Tools that interpret candidate signals.
-Typical tasks include:
-  - Basic diagnostics and summary plots
-  - Period validation and BJD0 checks
-  - Eclipse modeling and secondary eclipse vetting
-  - Collecting candidates into summary tables
+### Analysis & Vetting

+Produces diagnostic checks, candidate validation, eclipse modeling, and summary documents.
+Outputs may include files in:

-- **Utility functions**
+- `DiagnosticReports/`

+### Utilities

-  Shared helpers such as time conversions, small math routines, logging helpers, and simple plotting functions used across several stages of the pipeline.
+Shared helpers: time conversions, math routines, plotting helpers, logging, etc.

+### Databases (Read-Only)

+Static mission catalogs are packaged inside the wheel, under the installed package tree.
+They are treated as read-only resources and are not modified by runs.

 ---

-## Data layout on disk
+## Data Layout on Disk

-Stanley works inside a single **base directory**.
-By default this is the folder that contains your notebook or script, but you can also set it manually.
-All input and output folders live under this base directory.

-A typical layout looks like:
+Stanley runs entirely inside a **base directory**:

+- In **local Jupyter runs**, `base_dir()` resolves to the folder that contains your notebook.
+- In **cluster runs**, the SLURM script sets an environment variable (for example `STANLEY_WORKDIR`) and `base_dir()` resolves to that directory.

+Under this base directory, Stanley creates a consistent data layout:

 - `LightCurves/`
-  Raw and preprocessed light curve files.
-Often split into subfolders by target or mission.

-- `Databases/`
-  Cached catalogs, parameter tables, or summary information used by the pipeline.
-These files are read by many runs but are not modified often.
+  Raw, detrended, and processed light curves.

 - `PlanetSearchOutput/`
-  Outputs from planet searches.
-Each search usually gets its own subfolder (for example by `SearchName`) that contains:
-  - Search configuration and logs
+  Search outputs grouped by `<SearchName>/`.

+- `UserGeneratedData/`
+  User-generated files such as:
+  - manual cut CSVs
+  - injection parameter tables
+  - per-target metadata

+- `DiagnosticReports/`
-  - SDE maps and diagnostic files
+  Vetting plots, summary figures, and diagnostic documents.
-  - Lists of detected transit times and candidate parameters

-- `Injections/` (optional)
-  Input lists and results for injection–recovery tests.

-- `Figures/` or `Plots/` (optional)
-  Generated plots, such as phase-folded light curves and SDE maps.

-Not every project will use all of these folders, and new folders may be added, but the pattern is always the same: everything lives under one base directory, and STANLEY’s path helpers know how to find the standard subfolders.
+This layout is the same whether you are working locally or on a cluster.

 ---

+## Local (Notebook) vs Cluster

+### Local Jupyter Notebook Example

+If your notebook lives in some folder (for example a `Tutorials/` directory), then:

+- `base_dir()` resolves to that folder.
+- Stanley writes:

+  - `LightCurves/`
+  - `PlanetSearchOutput/`
+  - `UserGeneratedData/`
+  - `DiagnosticReports/`

+  directly underneath that folder.

+### Cluster SLURM Example

+On the cluster, the SLURM script chooses a run root (for example a `Runs/` directory), sets an environment variable pointing to it, and changes into that directory before calling Stanley.
+In that case:

+- `base_dir()` resolves to the run root.
+- Stanley writes:

+  - `LightCurves/`
+  - `PlanetSearchOutput/`
+  - `UserGeneratedData/`
+  - `DiagnosticReports/`

+  directly underneath that run root.
+You can also keep a `logs/` directory at the same level for SLURM and pipeline logs.

+The important point is that the *structure* is identical: only the absolute location of the base directory changes.

+---

-## How the pieces fit together
+## How Everything Fits Together

-A typical run of Stanley follows these steps:
+A typical workflow looks like:

 1. **Set the base directory**
-   Your notebook or script selects a base directory.
-All later steps read and write inside this location.
+   - Local: the notebook directory.
+   - Cluster: the directory selected by the SLURM script.

-2. **Load light curves and catalogs**
+2. **Load light curves / catalogs**
-   I/O utilities read light curve files from `LightCurves/` and any necessary catalog information from `Databases/`.
+   Light curves are read from `LightCurves/` and static catalogs are read from the packaged databases.

 3. **Detrending**
-   The detrending routines read the raw light curves and write detrended versions back to disk, usually in a subfolder named by the `DetrendingName`.
+   Detrending routines read raw light curves and write outputs under
+   `LightCurves/Processed/<DetrendingName>/`.

-4. **Planet search**
+4. **Planet Search**
-   The search engine reads the detrended light curves, runs the search, and writes search products under `PlanetSearchOutput/<SearchName>/`.
+   The search engine reads the detrended light curves and writes search products under
+   `PlanetSearchOutput/<SearchName>/`.

-5. **Analysis and vetting**
+5. **Analysis & Vetting**
-   Analysis tools read the search output, perform checks and modeling, and
+   Analysis tools read the search outputs, perform checks and modeling, and write tables and figures under `DiagnosticReports/` (and possibly additional subfolders).
-   produce:
-   - Candidate tables
-   - Diagnostic figures
-   - Text summaries

-6. **Tutorials and scripts**
+6. **User-Generated Data**
+   Any user choices or metadata (manual cuts, injection definitions, etc.) are stored under `UserGeneratedData/`.

+7. **Notebooks and Scripts**
-   The notebooks in `Tutorials/` are thin wrappers around the package.
-   They configure paths and parameters, then call the public functions from `stanley_cbp/` so that the same code can be used both in tutorials and in research projects.
+   The notebooks in `Tutorials/` configure parameters and then call public functions from `stanley_cbp`, so the same code works for tutorials, local analysis, and cluster-scale searches.

-This structure is intended to keep code, configuration, and data clearly separated while still making it easy to run Stanley on new systems or on large samples of binaries.
+This architecture keeps code, configuration, and data clearly separated while preserving a single, predictable layout for all environments.